-- ...if you're driving your own car, in which case it might be worth shopping around for travel insurance that covers both you and your vehicle.
+- ...if you're driving your own car, in which case it might be worth shopping around for a recommended travel insurance that covers both you and your vehicle.
 Most travel insurers, including World Nomads, do not cover your car.

-- ...if you plan to undertake any high risk activities not covered by the policy - and this is why you have to check the fine print.
+- ...if you plan to undertake any high-risk activities not covered by the policy - and this is why you have to check the fine print.